-An inquest into the death of Radiohead drum technician Scott Johnson has brought “some closure” and suggestions to improve live event safety procedures
+An inquest into the death of Radiohead drum tech Scott Johnson has brought “some closure” and suggestions to improve live event safety procedures

 Sign up for IQ Index

 21-year-old economics student Radu Sienerth has succumbed to the injuries he sustained in October's tragic nightclub blaze

 A 21-year-old man has succumbed to injuries sustained in the Colectiv nightclub blaze in October, bringing the death toll to 64.